core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    - If the server discards the request due to not retrieving a Security Context associated to the OSCORE group, the server MAY respond with a 4.02 (Bad Option) error.
 When doing so, the server MAY set an Outer Max-Age option with value zero, and MAY include a descriptive string as diagnostic payload.

-   - If the received 'kid context' matches an existing ID Context (Gid) but the received 'kid' does not match any Recipient ID in this Security Context, then the server MAY create a new Recipient Context for this Recipient ID and initialize it according to Section 3 of {{RFC8613}}, and also retrive the associated public key.
+   - If the received 'kid context' matches an existing ID Context (Gid) but the received 'kid' does not match any Recipient ID in this Security Context, then the server MAY create a new Recipient Context for this Recipient ID and initialize it according to Section 3 of {{RFC8613}}, and also retrieve the associated public key.
 Such a configuration is application specific.
 If the application does not specify dynamic derivation of new Recipient Contexts, then the server SHALL stop processing the request.

 * In step 4, the Additional Authenticated Data is modified as described in {{sec-cose-object}}.

 * In step 6, the server also verifies the counter signature using the public key of the client from the associated Recipient Context.
 If the signature verification fails, the server SHALL stop processing the request and MAY respond with a 4.00 (Bad Request) response.
 If verification fails, the same steps are taken as if decryption had failed.
-In particular, the Replay Window is only updated if both signature verification and decryption succeeds.
+In particular, the Replay Window is only updated if both signature verification and decryption succeed.

 * Additionally, if the used Recipient Context was created upon receiving this group request and the message is not verified successfully, the server MAY delete that Recipient Context.
 Such a configuration, which is specified by the application, mitigates attacks to overload the server's storage.